 The grants and their accompanying eligibility requirements are:

 AFL-CIO SUMMER SCHOOL - This course is held each year in June at the University of Connecticut Campus in Storrs.
 Participants usually spend the week on campus, but may commute.
-Topics vary and may include negotiations, collective bargaining, politics, grievances, and arbitrations, etc.
+Topics vary and may include negotiations, collective bargaining, politics, grievances, and arbitration, etc.

-AFT CONSTITUENT ISSUES CONFERENCES - Includes TEACH for Pre-K through 12; PSRP conference for paraprofessionals and school related personnel; Health Care Conference for all health care related workers; Public Employee Conference for state, county, or municipal workers; Higher Ed Conference for all higher ed personnel.
+AFT CONSTITUENT ISSUES CONFERENCES - Includes TEACH for Pre-K through 12; PSRP conference for paraprofessionals and school related personnel; Health Care Conference for all health care related workers; Public Employee Conference for state, county, or municipal workers; Higher Ed Conference for all higher education personnel.

 GEORGE MEANY CENTER COURSES - Covering a wide-range of topics such as collective bargaining, leadership development, grievance handling, how to run a local, etc.

 OTHER PROGRAMS THAT CONTRIBUTE TO LEADERSHIP SKILLS - Consideration will be given for any program, including attendance at AFT-sponsored conferences or training.

 Deadline for Application Submission: January 31, April 30 and September 30.